rothcharlie1/kalshi-mdp/README.md

 ## Kalshi Market Data Platform

-A hot-configurable Redis sink for Kalshi Websockets API.
+A hot-configurable Redis sink for the Kalshi Websockets API.
+Achieves sub-millisecond wire-to-wire writes.

 ### Requirements
-A local or remote Redis instance configured in the YAML.
+- A Redis server running locally
-A Kalshi account to connect with, configured in the YAML.
+- A Kalshi account to connect with, configured in ```src/constants.rs```